tloen/tloen.github.io/_posts/2022-12-08-ineffable.md

 - Then, in any situation:
   - If it is clear what one should do, and easy, then one should do it.
   - If it seems clear but difficult, understand that you have not yet fully perceived what to do.
 Think about how to make the task easier and begin there.
-  - If, on the other hand, it is not clear, then one should examine whether the problem is a weakness of imagination or a weakness of judgment.
+  - If, on the other hand, it is not clear at all, then one should examine whether the problem is a weakness of imagination or a weakness of judgment.
 Knowing this, one should then examine the nature of this weakness, and determine whether it is a lack of understanding, tranquility, or both.
     - If the problem is a lack of understanding, one should mobilize whatever resources are available to acquire understanding.
     - If the problem is a lack of tranquility, one should take a deep breath and distance themselves from the situation, aiming to become tranquil.